Aging Gracefully in Community

-In Aging Gracefully in Community, you’ll learn about the many variations of senior cohousing, explore the concept of eldering, and discuss the intergenerational dynamics that impact aging in an intentional community.
+In the Aging Gracefully in Community course, you’ll learn about the many variations of senior cohousing, explore the concept of eldering, and discuss the intergenerational dynamics that impact aging in an intentional community.
 With their support, you’ll also examine the realities of getting older and the often unexplored topic of dying in community.

 We’ve brough together passionate and experienced instructors to unpack both the challenges and opportunities, so you can learn how to age with grace in community.